 The main entry points are Reception (4+), Year 7 (11+), and Sixth Form (16+).
 Sometimes occasional places are available in other year groups, and these may be available mid-way through the academic year.
-Parents may apply for a place at any time but, in order to take the Entrance Examination for one of the main entry points, applications should be received by the dates stated on the website for the relevant academic year.
+Parents may apply for a place at any time but, in order to take the Entrance Examination or complete the full application process, for one of the main entry points, applications should be received by the dates stated on the website for the relevant academic year.